telstra/open-kilda/docs/design/solutions/floodlight-multi-queue/floodlight-multi-queue.md

 * `kilda.speaker.flow` - incoming install / delete flow requests.
 * `kilda.speaker.flow.ping` - incoming flow ping requests.

-Floodlight Kilda Modules has multiple reactor threads running and each of them assigned to one or more topics.
+Floodlight OpenKilda Modules has multiple reactor threads running and each of them assigned to one or more topics.

 ### Sequence Diagrams